Kannetty: Geography

-The main geographic feature of this place is the backwater named Kannetty kayal.
+The main geographic feature of the village is the backwater named Kannetty kayal.
 It is linked to National Waterway 3 by feeder canal.
 Several Vallam kalis are conducting in this backwater.

 Vallam kali

 Several Vallam kalis including Sree Narayana trophy vallamkali, Ayyankali trophy vallam kali, etc are conducting in the Kannetty-kayal.

 Sree Narayana Trophy Vallam kali

 Sree Narayana Trophy Vallamkali is one of the main Vallam kali in Kerala is conducting annually on Chathayam day of Onam.

 Ayyankali Trophy vallam kali

 This vallam kali is conducting as a memorial of Ayyankali, a social reformer in Kerala.